 At first the motifs were inspired by kings, noblewomen, valets.
 But that changed (like so much else) along with the French Revolution, which brought a new whole cast of characters - republicans, politicians - into play.

 The dramatis personae varied from country to country and era to era.
 Particularly disputed was the Papesse, or female pope, pictured, a card based on the legendary Pope Joan, a charismatic and learned Englishwoman who was elected Pope in the ninth century.

 "He" remained at the head of the Church until it was discovered that the Pope was pregnant!
-The legend - for which there is some documentary evidence - goes on to claim that Joan gave birth during a religious procession.
+The legend - for which there is some documentary evidence, although most scholars today discount it - goes on to claim that Joan gave birth during a religious procession.

 To prevent this happening again, the Vatican reputedly had made a chair with a hole in the seat.
 Prospective popes had to sit on it while a young deacon reached up through the hole to check all the male bits were present and correct.

 Click here for more on the complex history of tarot.

 Tarot started life as a simple card game but, in the course of the 18th and 19th centuries, the Marseille deck in particular became associated with divination, mysticism and magic.